Monogenesis/Spiderman-Controller/README.md

 Spiderman-like carackter and swing through city skyline.
 The focus of the project was the swinging mechanism.

+## Motivation

+This was a assignment where we had to research one or more game mechanics from another game and recreate them ourselves.

 ## Demo

 Showcase video: https://www.youtube.com/watch?v=mv065IZgXNU